tgraber4/Detection-System/README.md

 This program records all mouse movements, mouse clicks, and keyboard actions.
 Then it generates a command file that you can play back those same actions later.

-Allows you to replicates all actions performed during the time you record actions.
+Allows you to replicate all actions performed during the recording process.

 Setup: <br>
 1.) pip install pyautogui <br>